This is Why Your Wedding Dress Size Might Surprise You (And Why it Doesn’t Matter)

 Were you surprised by your bridal size?
-You’re not alone.
-Bridal sizing typically runs smaller than standard high-street sizing, which can sometimes feel disheartening for brides.
-I’m here to explain why this is the case and to remind you that size, much like age, really is just a number.
-While there isn’t a single clear reason for the difference in sizing, I’ve observed a few key factors over the years that I’ll share with you below.
+You are not alone.
+Many UK brides find that bridal sizing typically runs smaller than standard high street sizing, which can sometimes feel disheartening.
+I am here to explain why this is the case and to remind you that size, much like age, really is just a number.
+While there is not a single clear reason for the difference in sizing, I have observed a few key factors over the years that I will share with you below.

 Vanity sizing

-Vanity sizing refers to the practice of labelling clothes with a smaller size label than they’re actually cut.
-However, as with most things related to sizing, it’s not quite that straightforward.
+Vanity sizing refers to the practice of labelling clothes with a smaller size label than they are actually cut.
+However, as with most things related to sizing, it is not quite that straightforward.
 Some argue that vanity sizing is nothing but a myth.
 While I believe the author of that article does a great job of explaining the complexities of sizing across different types of clothing (albeit in a rather blunt manner), I respectfully disagree with the claim that vanity sizing is a myth.
-In my experience, the majority of our brides are surprised to find their bridal size is one or even two sizes larger than their usual high-street size.
+In my experience at Indie Bride London, the majority of our UK brides are surprised to find their bridal size is one or even two sizes larger than their usual high street size.

-You might think that bridal brands simply have a different sizing structure than high-street brands—but I don’t believe that’s the case.
-If you compare the size charts of popular brands like Asos, FatFace, Boohoo, River Island or M&S with our bridal size chart, you’ll notice the difference between their size 12 and ours is roughly half a size (the difference between sizes being about 5 cm or 2 inches).
+You might think that bridal brands simply have a different sizing structure than high street brands, but I do not believe that is the case.
+If you compare the size charts of popular UK high street brands like Asos, FatFace, Boohoo, River Island or M&S with our bridal size chart, you will notice the difference between their size 12 and ours is roughly half a size (the difference between sizes being about 5 cm or 2 inches).
 Interestingly, many of you might find that if you shopped according to these brands’ size charts, the clothes would feel "too big."
 For instance, you might be a size 14 based on their size chart but typically wear their size 12.
-However, the perception of "too big" may not be about sizing at all—it could simply come down to personal preference.
+However, the perception of "too big" may not be about sizing at all; it could simply come down to personal preference.

 Fabrics and the fit